 Updated: This post was first published here at the BHK in November 2014.
 I decided it was worthy of a reshare, so I’ve updated the photos and notes to the post below.

 And let the countdown begin!
-It is less than one week from one of the biggest food holidays of the year… if not the BIGGEST!
+It is less than two weeks from one of the biggest food holidays of the year… if not the BIGGEST!
 It’s time to break out the old family favorites (along with the stretchy pants)!
 You know…the dishes you couldn’t call it Thanksgiving without!

 Well, in 1993 the traditions at the Hardy Thanksgiving table changed.
 That was the year my twin sister Patty married my brother-in-law Ken.
 So not only did we gain a new member to our family, but a few weeks before Thanksgiving Ken shared his family’s Thanksgiving favorite…SWEET POTATO PIE.
 In other words, “hey I have been eating this pie for Thanksgiving my whole life so someone PLEASE make one!”